eriksank/eventemitter4/README.md

 **Program**

-For: _one possible way to inherit from EventEmitter4_
+For: _just one possible way to inherit from EventEmitter4_

 ```javascript
 var EventEmitter=require('eventemitter4');